url4irl/saas-conversion-simulator/README.md

 # saas-conversion-simulator

-Simple, interactive SaaS Conversion Simulator built entirely in a single HTML file.
+Simple, interactive SaaS Conversion Simulator.
 It allows you to model and visualize the financial and user metrics for a SaaS business based on customizable parameters.

 ## Features